 Since 1935, Texas code has limited ownership of liquor stores to no more than five permits per individual.
-For eighty years, this outdated provision has restricted free market competition and consumer choice.

 The Austin American-Statesman, explained it this way: “The law allows permit holders related to each other within one degree of consanguinity –– related by blood –– to combine their permits.
 All it takes is a willing parent, child, brother or sister.
 Each eligible relative can buy five additional permits…and then put them in a holding company controlled by the liquor magnate-wannabe relative.
 In that way, a single person can, in effect, acquire multiple permits.”
 (Eric Dexheimer, “Attorney General Asked to Rule on Prohibition-Era Law,” Austin American-Statesman, 11/03/09)

-This loophole has allowed some owners to circumvent the “five store restriction,” and amass hundreds of package store permits.
-Below are the “top ten” private chain permit holders, all of which are exploiting a loophole while also enjoying the state’s protection from competition with publicly traded companies:
+As an illustration, below are the “top ten” private chain permit holders, all of which are exploiting a loophole while also enjoying the state’s protection from competition with publicly traded companies:

 |CHAIN||NUMBER OF PERMITS|

 |SPEC'S FAMILY PARTNERS LTD.||163|

 |SIGEL'S BEVERAGES L.P.||17|

 Based on 2/22/17 TABC data. *NOTE: The Code makes an exception for ONE CORPORATION (Gabriel’s), which has more than 35 shareholders and owns 48 liquor stores.

 Thanks to this loophole, private chains of a handful of privileged families dominate regional retail liquor markets throughout the state:

 |COUNTY||MARKET SHARE OF LOOPHOLE FAMILIES*|